The Everly Brothers: Later developments

 Don Everly attended the Annual Music Masters as the Rock and Roll Hall of Fame paid homage to the Everly Brothers on October 25, 2014.
 Don took the State Theater stage and performed the Everlys' classic hit "Bye Bye Love".
 His final performance was a guest appearance with Paul Simon on Simon's 2018 farewell tour in Nashville.
-Don and Simon performed “Bye Bye Love”, with Simon on Phil Everly's original tenor harmony.
+Don and Simon performed "Bye Bye Love", with Simon on Phil Everly's original tenor harmony.

 Don Everly publicly endorsed Hillary Clinton for the 2016 presidential election in January of that year.
 This marked the first time he had ever publicly supported a political candidate.
 Don stated that after his brother Phil's death, he felt free to express his views more openly, noting that the brothers' opposing views had made lending active support to political candidates impossible for them.

 Deaths

-Phil Everly died at Providence Saint Joseph Medical Center in Burbank, California, on January 3, 2014, aged 74, of lung disease.
+Phil Everly died at Providence Saint Joseph Medical Center in Burbank, California, on January 3, 2014 at age 74 of lung disease.
 Patti Everly blamed her husband's death on his smoking habit, which caused him to develop chronic obstructive pulmonary disease; she stated that Phil had spent his final years having to carry oxygen tanks with him wherever he went and taking 20 different types of medication per day.

 In a 2014 interview with the Los Angeles Times, Don Everly said that he had given up smoking in the late 1960s and that Phil had stopped, too.
 However, Don indicated that Phil had resumed smoking during their breakup and had continued until 2001.
 Don said that weak lungs ran in the family, as their father, Ike, had died of black lung disease.
-Don admitted that he had lived "a very difficult life" with his brother and that Phil and he had become estranged once again in their later years.
+Don admitted that he had lived "a very difficult life" with his brother and that he and Phil had become estranged once again in their later years.
 Don attributed their estrangement to "their vastly different views on politics and life", with music being the one thing they shared closely.
 Don said, "it's almost like we could read each other's minds when we sang".
 However, Don also stated that he had not gotten over Phil's death: "I always thought about him every day, even when we were not speaking to each other.
 It still just shocks me that he's gone".
 Don added that because he was the older brother, he had always believed he would die before Phil.
 In a 2016 interview, Don said he was still coping with the loss of Phil and that he had kept some of his brother's ashes in his home.
 He added that he would pick up the ashes every morning and say "good morning", admitting that it was a peculiar ritual.

-Don died at his home in Nashville on August 21, 2021, at the age of 84.
-His death preceded his mother Margaret by 4 months when she died in December 2021 just 10 days after her 102nd birthday.
+Don Everly died at his home in Nashville on August 21, 2021, at age 84.
+His death preceded the death of his mother Margaret by four months; she died in December 2021, just 10 days after her 102nd birthday.